The S.F.T. Setup Gizmo

 Supported Operating Systems:

-(Special support added for 'Terminal Services' servers under Windows 2000 and later)
+Special support was added for 'Terminal Services' servers (under Windows 2000 and later)

 Operating System Version Detection: